parthiv-krishna/nix-config/system/common/modules/selfhosted/README.md

         - On the machine hosting the service, another instance of Caddy will receive the request and `reverse_proxy` it to localhost:port.

 ### Internal Traffic
 - A user visits `service.sub0.net` on my local network.
-Local DNS entries override the locally-hosted services to point at `midnight` or `vardar` as needed.
+Local DNS entries override the locally-hosted services to point at `midnight` as needed.
 - The machine's instance of Caddy will `reverse_proxy` the request to localhost:port without any additional authentication.

 ## Deployment